Logging Messages in Python

 You can log messages from a function or procedure handler written in Python by using logging, the logging module in Python’s standard library.
 When you’ve set up an event table to store log entries, Snowflake stores log entries generated by your handler code in the table.

-For more information about logging levels supported by Python, refer to the logging levels documentation.
+For more information about logging levels supported by Python, see the logging levels documentation.
 Note that Snowflake treats two of the Python logging levels in a particular way:

 • The Python CRITICAL level will be treated as FATAL.